-Ogden, Utah, Dec.
-18 .- Three Japanse, while returning home from the funeral of a fellow countryman yesterday afternoon, had a narrow escape om death in a runaway, as the result of which two of them are confined the Japanese hospital in this city and one is at home, receiving attention for many bruises.
+Orden, Utah, Dec.
+18 .- Three Japanwhile returning home from the uperal of a fellow countryman yesteray afternoon, had a narrow escape from death in a runaway, as the recounty for a number of years.
+She was a faithful member of the Church and possessed many noble characteristics.
+The funeral services will be held Thurs-day at the North Ogden meetinghouse. uit of which two of them are confined to the Japanese hospital in this city and one is at home, receiving attention for many bruises.
+The home where death occurred is 1557 Wasnington avenue,

-A Japanese, who died while in a fit A Japanese, who died while in a fit saturday, was buried yesterday after-noon and a large number of his coun-trymen attended the runeral, accom-trymen attended the runeral, accom-try in closed carriages.
-On the return from the cemetery one of the teams became unmanageable and dashed down Twenty-third street hill at a great speed.
-When near the corner of Twenty-third street and Washing-ton avenue, the driver, realizing that it was impossible to stop the horses, which were running directly into a telegraph pole, jumped and escaped with severe bruises.
-The horses parted at the pole one going on either side, and the large carriage dashed against the pole with great force, crushing the and the large carried of the pole with great force, crushing the whole front in.
-The three Japanese were inside and received severe cuts ere inside and received severe cuts om the broken plate glass windows the carriage and were also badly aken up.
-Help was soon at hand and a men were taken to the hospital.
-Shiba received a cut four inches kaken up. over his left eye and other smaller Roy Endouu was badly cut on the of the neck and bruised.
-The of the neck and bruised.
-Jap received slight injuries.
-One of the horses, which belonged to corey's livery stable, was terribly cut on the leg and almost bled to death.
+A Japanese, who died while in a fit A surday, was buried yesterday after-noon and a large number of his coun-urmen attended the funeral, accomwhen attended the interial, accom-iving the remains to the city ceme-y in closed carriages.
+On the return at the cemetery one of the teams ame unmanageable and dashed wn Twenty-third street hill at a eat speed.
+When near the corner Twenty-third street and Washingdown great speed. of twenty, the driver, realizing that it ton avenue, the driver, realizing that it was impossible to stop the horses, which were running directly into a which were running directly most telegraph pole, jumped and escaped with severe bruises.
+The horses parted at the pole one going on either side, and the large carriage dashed against and the large carriage dashed against the pole with great force, crushing the whole front in.
+The three Japanese were inside and received severe cuts from the broken plate glass windows if the carriage and were also badly gaken up.
+Help was soon at hand and the men were taken to the hospital.
+I Shiba received a cut four inches long over his left eye and other smaller the Root Endour was hadly cut on the mis.
+Roy Endouu was badly cut on the back of the neck and bruised.
+The other Jap received slight injuries.
+One of the horses, which belonged to Corey's livery stable, was terribly cut on the leg and almost bled to death.

 DEATH OF MRS. HOLMES.

-An Estimable Young Woman Called To the Beyond.
+An Estimable Young Woman Called